Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Demonstrating the Advantages of Censored Quantile Regression

-Finally, we measure the predictive performance of each NN on the test set against the actual conditional quantiles of $y^*$ in \Cref{eq:q1,eq:q2,eq:q3}.
-The measures we use are Coefficient of Determination ($R^2$), Mean Absolute Error (MAE) and Rooted Mean Squared Error (RMSE).
-For any dataset, these measures are defined as follows, omitting superscripts and function arguments for better legibility:
+We refer to these models as the Quantile Neural Network. (\deeplqr\,and \deeplqrmult).
+Thereafter, we turn to censorship-aware models, where $\eta$ is the identity function, so that similarly to~\cite{yu2007bayesian}, the single- and multi-output models are linear (\deeplinear\,and \deepmulti).
+We measure the predictive performance of each NN on the test set against the actual conditional quantiles of $y^*$ in \eqref{eq:q1}, (\ref{eq:q2}) and (\ref{eq:q3}).
+The measures we use are Mean Absolute Error (MAE) and Rooted Mean Squared Error (RMSE).
+For any dataset, these measures are defined as follows:

 where $\bar{q}_\theta$ is the mean of $q_{\theta, 1}, \dots, q_{\theta, N}$.
 Better predictive quality corresponds to $R^2$ closer to $1$ and MAE and RMSE closer to $0$.